mariaamadodominguez/cs50capstone/capstone/README.md

 I used **Django** on the back-end and **JavaScript**, **HTML5**, **CSS** on the front-end. **Bootstrap** makes the application mobile-responsive.

-*Models* - This application works with 2 django models on the back-end, one for the geolocation info (City) and the other for users information plus a ManyToManyField "favouritesList" of locations  (WUser)

-*Forms* - 3 django forms for city weather (CityForm), geolocation (GeoCityForm) and monthly history weather (MonthlyNormalsForm)

 My project is a weather forecast-like site with the following functionality:

 - Easily search for locations working with geographic names and coordinates.
 Users signed up can save as many places as they want